grpc/grpc.github.io/content/docs/tutorials/basic/web.md

 title: gRPC Basics - Web
 ---

-<p class="lead">This tutorial provides a basic introduction on how to use
+This tutorial provides a basic introduction on how to use gRPC-Web from browsers.
-gRPC-Web from browsers.</p>

 By walking through this example you'll learn how to: